This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Successful health promotion and disease prevention programs engage participants and maintain their participation over time.
 To achieve this, programs use a combination of strategies to develop a purposeful implementation approach.
 To reach and involve participants in health promotion and disease prevention activities, consider the following strategies and approaches:

-• Identify the intended population: Consider the demographics, geography, existing behaviors, or desired behaviors within the community.
-Segmenting the population can result in greater receptiveness and benefit for participants.
+• Identify the intended population: Consider the geography, existing behaviors, or desired behaviors within the community.

 • Spread the word: Develop recruitment materials such as flyers, text messages, newspaper articles, social media posts, newsletters, radio advertisements, health fairs, presentations, and phone calls.
 Using more than one type of recruitment material often works well.